thiesgehrmann/multidiffabundance/README.md

 # Frequently asked questions?

+## In an error message, or a warning, I see a strange variable name that wasn't in my formula.
+What's up?

+mda renames all variables in order to keep track of them throughout all the different tools.
+The order of the original formula is preserved, but all terms in your formula are expanded, so the number of variables may change (e.g. with interaction effects or with categorical variables).
+Each term in your formula is given a new name.
+You can look up the name in, for example, the first formula in your object: `D$formula[[1]]$map`.

 ## How can I limit the number of CPUs used?
 Some tools are parallelized and use all the CPUs available - even not making it possible to change this with a setting.
 However, `taskset` comes to the rescue!
 Run the mda command as so: